My last Spec Kit article answered a brownfield question:

 Imagine I am working on a brownfield SaaS repo and want to document, then extend, an existing invoice export flow:

-highorxhighforplan,tasks, andanalyzeso the architecture, dependency ordering, and consistency checks are stronger. - I would hand
+mediumorhighforplan,tasks, andanalyzeso the architecture and cross-artifact consistency checks are stronger. - I would hand

-That is the kind of workflow I mean throughout this article: not model-switching for its own sake, but deliberate switching because the work itself changes shape.
+That is the kind of workflow I mean throughout this article: not model-switching for its own sake, but deliberate switching because the failure mode changes.

 Use for: